 There are two AIMA online portals, and confusing them is one of the most common reasons people start their renewal at the wrong place.
 The Portal das Renovações (portal-renovacoes.aima.gov.pt) is for permits expiring from July 2025 onwards.
 The older services.aima.gov.pt handles everything else — older backlog cases awaiting email notification, first-time application submissions, and contact requests.
 Which one applies to you depends entirely on when your autorização de residência (residence permit) expires.

-This guide covers both routes in the order you are most likely to need them, and flags the points where the process most often breaks down.
+This guide covers all three routes in the order you are most likely to need them, and flags the points where the process most often breaks down.

 Quick Answer: If your residence permit expired from 1 July 2025 onward, go to portal-renovacoes.aima.gov.pt, create an account, upload your documents, generate and pay the DUC (Documento Único de Cobrança — the official payment slip), and wait for AIMA to contact you about biometrics if needed.
 If your permit expired on or before 30 June 2025, you cannot self-initiate: wait for AIMA to email you with credentials before proceeding via services.aima.gov.pt.
-In both cases, applications should be complete from the start — AIMA has moved toward stricter complete-file processing, so do not rely on being asked later for missing documents.
+If you are an EU national (or a family member) applying for a permanent residence certificate or card, use the same portal: since 1 July 2026 it has replaced the AIMA Contact Form for these specific requests.
+In all cases, applications should be complete from the start — AIMA has moved toward stricter complete-file processing, so do not rely on being asked later for missing documents.

 Which Portal Is Yours